tunefull/tunefull.github.io/docs/team-roster.md

 ### Laura Steiner - Team Leader

 Hi!
-I'm Laura Steiner, an aspiring Java developer and a professional violist, violinist, and music teacher.
-I recently graduated from UNM with a master’s degree in music, and am currently attending the Deep Dive Coding Java + Android Bootcamp, gaining experience in Android app development.
+I'm Laura Steiner, a Java developer and professional violist, violinist, and music teacher.
+In 2020, I graduated from UNM with a master’s degree in music.
+Most recently, I graduated from the Deep Dive Coding Java + Android Bootcamp, gaining experience in Android app development.

 * [Website](https://lsteiner9.github.io/)